UstanceBR: a social media language resource for stance prediction: In-domain stance prediction from text and network data

 { }

-F1 scores from Table \ref{tab.indomain} are generally high for most targets and models but, perhaps surprisingly, the content-based Text model obtains best results only for two targets (Globo TV and Church).
-For the others, network-based models are generally superior and, in particular, the bag-of-mentions model stands out.
+Results from Table \ref{tab.indomain} show that text-based models generally outperform the network-based alternatives, even though for some topics the difference is relatively small.
 This outcome reinforces the view that social media interaction may play a significant role in stance prediction \citep{corp-islam,corp-islands,corp-facebook,corp-homophily,corp-sardine,corp-lai-muti2020,corp-brexit,corp-ok,corp-radical}.